By-Laws for the West Shore Mixed Slo-Pitch Association

 Section 8: Each member of the executive committee is responsible for their duties and responsibilities, attending all meetings, keeping the committee informed and updated, and act in the best interest of the organization.

 Section 9: All positions are voted on annually.
-Nominations will be open on the wsmsp.com website approximately two months before the AGM and closed approximately one month before the AGM.
+Nominations will be open on the wsmsp.com website approximately one month before the election and closed approximately two weeks before the end of the season.
 Only members of WSMSP are eligible to be nominated for any position on the executive.
 If there is only one member nominated for a position, then, at the AGM, that member will be awarded the position by acclamation.

 Article 7 (elections):

-Section 1: All positions on the executive committee are open for nomination to all current members of the league, closing date will be approximately one month before League Banquet, and will be voted on using an online voting platform, set up by the webmaster.
+Section 1: All positions on the executive committee are open for nomination to all current members of the league, closing date will be approximately two weeks before the final game of the season, and will be voted on using an online voting platform, set up by the webmaster.

 Section 2: Elections shall be by secret ballot and voting privileges shall be limited to active members of the year.